dtekcth/data101/src/beginner/git/setup.md

    git --version
    ```

-2. Or you can install Git using Homebrew.
+2. You can install Git using Homebrew.
 Homebrew is a package manager for
    macOS, basically a command-line tool for helping you install various
    software.
 It is very useful for developers in various situations and can be
    installed by following the instructions [here](https://brew.sh/).
 After